maskaravivek/maskaravivek/content/authors/admin/_index.md

 - Visitors
 ---

+I recently completed my Masters in Computer Science from Arizona State University.
+Prior to joining ASU, I worked as a full stack Software Engineer at Zeta.
+I helped in building a suite of products for digitizing office cafeterias used by ~700 corporates and attributing to 1 million+ monthly transactions.
+With strong Computer Science fundamentals and experience across multiple engineering verticals, I always tend to bring a unique perspective when solving business problems.

-I am currently pursuing my Masters in Computer Science from Arizona State University.
-I completed my bachelor's in Software Engineering from Delhi Technological University.
+Before joining Zeta, I completed my bachelor's in Software Engineering from Delhi Technological University.
 I love writing code, developing apps and creating websites.

-As a full stack Software Engineer at Zeta, I helped in building a suite of products for digitizing office cafeterias used by ~700 corporates and attributing to 1 million+ monthly transactions.
-With strong Computer Science fundamentals and experience across multiple engineering verticals, I always tend to bring a unique perspective when solving business problems.

-I have been associated with the Wikimedia Foundation as a volunteer for the past 3 years, contributing to their Wikimedia Commons Android app.
+I was associated with the Wikimedia Foundation as a volunteer from 2016 to 2019, contributing to their Wikimedia Commons Android app.